Table of Content

 DeepSeek vs. Qwen: A Detailed Analysis With Versions

-Table of Contents
+Table of Content

-The AI world is in quite the frenzy, as January was an extremely eventful month.
+The AI world is in quite a frenzy, as January was an extremely eventful month.
 DeepSeek made its mark in the world with its revolutionary open-source R1 model, while Alibaba’s Qwen has a new version out called Qwen 2.5 Max.

 DeepSeek and Qwen seem to be gunning for the title of “Best AI Model” at this point, given how both releases were days apart.
 Based on some testing and early reviews, it seems both Qwen 2.5 and DeepSeek V3 are doing very well.